Cotidib/shop-cart/README.md

 ### Overview and Learnings

 Main React functionalities I learned: use reducer and use context.
+I made my own setup and styling.

 ### Resources